What Is A Saucepan? A Breakdown Of This Common Kitchen Tool

 Blanching Vegetables: Blanch your vegetables briefly in boiling water to preserve their vibrant color and delightful texture.

-Poaching: Poach eggs, fish, or chicken by gently simmering them in a flavorful liquid.
+Poaching: Poach eggs, fish, or chicken.

 Melting Ingredients: Use saucepans to melt butter, chocolate, or cheese without scorching.

-Reheating: Quickly reheat leftovers or sauces in a saucepan.
+Reheating: Quickly reheat leftovers or sauces.

 Boiling Eggs: Boil eggs to the desired level of doneness.